Jennifer Jason Leigh: 2010s–present

-Leigh joined the drama series Revenge on ABC in 2012.
 In 2015, Leigh starred in Quentin Tarantino's western film The Hateful Eight.
-It is set in Wyoming after the Civil War, and was released on December 25.
+It is set in Wyoming after the Civil War and was released on December 25.
 Leigh, along with the rest of the cast, appeared at San Diego Comic-Con to promote the film in July 2015.
 Leigh's performance has received multiple award nominations at various award ceremonies, including her third Golden Globe nomination for Best Supporting Actress in a Motion Picture, her first BAFTA Award nomination for Best Actress in a Supporting Role and her first Academy Award nomination for Best Supporting Actress.

 In 2017, Leigh was reunited with her Hateful Eight co-star Tim Roth when the pair played a husband-and-wife team of contract killers in six episodes of Showtime's revival of David Lynch and Mark Frost's Twin Peaks.

-Leigh played psychiatrist Dr. Ventress in the 2018 science fiction film Annihilation, alongside Natalie Portman, directed by Alex Garland and based on the novel by Jeff VanDerMeer.
+Leigh played psychiatrist Dr. Ventress in the 2018 science fiction film Annihilation, alongside Natalie Portman, directed by Alex Garland and based on the novel by Jeff VanderMeer.

 In 2019, Leigh appeared in two episodes of Showtime's last season of The Affair and narrated the audiobook for Quentin Tarantino's novelization of Once Upon a Time in Hollywood.
 She appeared in Brandon Cronenberg's science fiction thriller Possessor in 2020.
 In 2022, Leigh was cast in a lead role as Lorraine Lyon in the fifth season of the FX black comedy crime drama anthology series Fargo.